USCIS Will Begin Risk-Based Approach When Waiving Interviews for Conditional Permanent Residents

 The United States allows U.S. citizens and Lawful Permanent Residents (LPR’s) to petition for certain family members to be allowed to enter the United States and gain Permanent Residency.

-Certain immigrants can apply to legalize their status if they have been a victim of crime or abuse.
-These petitions can be VAWA, U-VISA, or Special Immigrant Juvenile.
+Certain immigrants can apply to legalize their status on their own, without a family member petitioning for them.
+These petitions can be VAWA, U-VISA, Special Immigrant Juvenile or Removal of Conditions.

 Certain people may be ineligible for Lawful Permanent Residency in the United States unless the government agrees to waive that ineligibility due to criminal or immigration background.